IRTF-PEARG/draft-ip-address-privacy/README.md

 # Use Cases and Requirements for IP Address Privacy

-This is the working area for the individual Internet-Draft, "Use Cases and Requirements for IP Address Privacy".
+This is the working area for the PEARG Internet-Draft, "Use Cases and Requirements for IP Address Privacy".

 ## Building the Draft